zigmoo/xajax-examples/README.md

 Cd to the directory and run the `composer update` command.
 This will install the `lagdo/xajax-core` package and its dependencies.

-Configure your web server to give access to the directory.
+Configure your web server to give access to the `lagdo/xajax-core` directory.
+Make sure your web server has proper permissions to create the `lagdo/ajax-core/templates/cache` directory, or the examples will appear to fail!
 You can then open any php example file in a browser.

 #### Examples